Read the entries to previous WriteStuff competitions.

 Alfred had heard of wizards of the north who could cure awful diseases, just like the Red Terror, but no one from the north particularly liked the people of the south.
 They thought of the men of the south as peasants, beggars, unworthy to live.
 But really they were scared of them, thinking if they went anywhere near them they’d catch the Red Terror that had claimed so many innocent lives already.
 Alfred believed that maybe the wizards would understand, for legends say that their wisdom is unmatched in the race of men.

 The water was calm the morning Alfred left, with a gentle breeze behind him.
 Since then, the wind had picked up and dark clouds loomed menacingly in the sky.
 A storm was brewing, he could tell.
 Suddenly, lightning blasted to the top of a tall rock sticking high out of the water, and Alfred realised where he was.
 Quickly, he grabbed a map out from the boat’s hull.
 He’d drifted far of course, toward the Sea of Skulls.
 The tall rock was the edge of the Sea of Skulls, and sailors called the rock ‘Kraken’s Tentacle’.
 Just then, a huge eye appeared below the surface of the water.

-By Georgia Bynam Bullock, year 8, La Mare de Carteret School
+By Eilidh Simpson, year 7, La Mare de Carteret School

-By Zakk Vokes, year 7, La Mare de Carteret School
+By Aurora De La Mare, year 7, La Mare de Carteret School

 Far far away you'll find there are these creatures called Poms.
 They live in little book houses where every page is a new room...Read story

 Was he going to come out alive?
 Crashing down at ridiculous speeds, quickly deploying the parachute....Read story